bwoodsend/polycotylus/docs/source/example-library.rst

     spdx:
       Apache-2.0:

-Let's run ``polycotylus alpine`` again and see where we get land next.
-After installing some packages and producing some noise, you should find it errors out when pip is trying to compile C extension whilst building the package.
+Run ``polycotylus alpine`` again and see where we get to next.
+After some noisy package installs, you should find it errors out when pip is trying to compile C extension whilst building the package.

 .. code-block:: bash